-Good Samaritan Health Services is an organization established to bring compassionate healthcare to those in need, who lack in financial resources or access to healthcare in Tulsa.
-Good Samaritan Health Services was birthed out of two organizations, In His Image and Cornerstone Assistance Network.
+Good Samaritan Health Services is an organization established to bring compassionate healthcare to those in need, who lack in financial resources or access to healthcare in the greater Tulsa area, and are uninsured.
+Good Samaritan Health Services was birthed out of two organizations: In His Image and Cornerstone Assistance Network.
 In His Image is a family practice residency program associated with Family Medical Care of Tulsa.
 Cornerstone Assistance Network is an organization that unites and equips churches in and around Tulsa, Oklahoma to share the love of Jesus Christ by reaching out to serve neighboring families and children in need.